Diane Kirkby

+Diane Elizabeth Kirkby, FAHA, FASSA (born 24 July 1948) is an Australian historian.
+She is Professor of Law and Humanities at the University of Technology Sydney and professor emeritus of History at La Trobe University.
+Since 2016, Kirkby has been the editor of Labour History, the journal of the Australian Society for the Study of Labour History.

 Early life and education

 Diane Elizabeth Kirkby was born in Walgett, New South Wales, in 1948.
 Her education began by correspondence course and at age six she was sent to board in Tamworth at the Church of England Girls School and later to Presbyterian Ladies' College, Pymble.
 Her high school education was completed at Camden High School.

-Honours and recognition
+Academic career

+Kirkby has written about labour history, legal history, women's history and cultural history, including developing the concept of ocker chic.
 Kirkby was elected fellow of the Academy of the Social Sciences in Australia in 2005 and fellow of the Australian Academy of the Humanities in 2011.